Glencore concessions to China expected for Xstrata deal

-LONDON Trader Glencore (GLEN.L) is expected to agree to concessions this week to ease Chinese worries over its grip on the supply of copper, clearing the final regulatory hurdle in its $32 billion acquisition of miner Xstrata.
+LONDON, April 14 Trader Glencore is expected to agree to concessions this week to ease Chinese worries over its grip on the supply of copper, clearing the final regulatory hurdle in its $32 billion acquisition of miner Xstrata.

 Industry sources said a solution might also involve giving China a guaranteed slice of the group's copper production.